 The buttery pecan streusel takes this dessert-like cake from ordinary to extraordinary.
 Make it a day in advance so it's instantly

 ready to serve for brunch.

-This impressive dessert showcases one of fall’s sweetest gems.
-With simple prep and make-ahead ease, it only looks like you
+This dessert showcases one of fall’s sweetest gems.
+With simple prep and make-ahead ease, it only looks like you spent hours

 This Greek-style shrimp became an instant favorite in our test kitchen.
 Better yet, it's ready to eat in just 35 minutes.

 Easy side: Serve with 1 (5-oz.) package mixed salad greens and your favorite Greek dressing.